 In 1891, the first major pipelines were constructed.
 This pipeline was 120 miles long and carried natural gas from wells in central Indiana to the city of Chicago.
 However, this early pipeline was not very efficient at transporting natural gas.

-Advance in pipeline technology in the late 1920s made long-distance gas transmission practical.
+Advances in pipeline technology in the late 1920s made long-distance gas transmission practical.
 From 1927 to 1931 more than 10 major transmission systems were constructed in the US.

 Following World War II many longer and wider pipelines were constructed with diameters of up to 150 (cm 60 inches).